Murdervan/EasyInstaller/README.md

 # EazyInstaller
-EasyInstaller is a simple CMD script that allows you to easily download and install popular Windows applications with a few keystrokes.
+EasyInstaller is a simple CMD script that allows you to easily download and install mannuel popular Windows applications with a few keystrokes.
 It provides a menu-driven interface where you can select multiple apps to download at once
 Features

 Download and install popular browsers, gaming clients, media players, security tools, and utilities.